steinwurf/steinwurf-docs/source/score/score-cpp/score_parameters.rst

 multicast scenario with approximately 100 receivers, a feedback probability of ``0.1`` should not reduce score transmission performance.
-The feedback probability can also be set to ``0.0`` to obtain a "best effort" mode of operation, where no feedback will be sent at all, and fully recovery of packet loss relies on the data redundancy parameter.
+The feedback probability can also be set to ``0.0`` to obtain a "best effort" mode of operation, where no feedback will be sent at all, and the recovery of packet loss fully relies on the data redundancy parameter.

 Generation Window Size
 ----------------------